PreMarket Prep Stock Of The Day: Expedia Group

 Traders Can't Get Enough Of A Good Thing

-The unabashed buying continued off Brown’s comments in premarket trading Thursday despite the broad market showing some weakness.
+The unabashed buying continued off Brown’s comments in pre-market trading Thursday despite the broad market showing some weakness.

 The issue made a new high at $84.25 ahead of the open and began to drift lower — despite Expedia's colossal EPS miss.